Profitable practice is all about productivity

-McBane says the proportion of practices setting annual budgets and expenditure plans is still only about 60%, despite this being a basic requirement for understanding what you hope to achieve and what resources are needed to do so.
-More than 20% of practices admit to not having cash flow forecasting.
+McBane says the proportion of practices setting annual budgets for income and expenditure is still only about 60%, despite this being a basic requirement for understanding what you hope to achieve and what resources are needed to do so.
+More than 20% of practices admit to not having a cash flow forecast.

-The Business Plan, or lack of, situation among practices has been improving, but McBane suspects that unless a rigorous plan is required to be met for an urgent need, such as raising finance, there is a risk that it will get little attention.
+The Business Plan, or lack of, situation among practices has been improving, but McBane suspects that unless a rigorous plan is required for an urgent need, such as raising finance, there is a risk that it will get little attention.

-Too many practices are still wedded to manual book keeping and are failing to take advantage of tools that can make financial administration more streamlined and, yes, enjoyable, says McBane.
+Too many practices are still wedded to manual book keeping and are failing to take advantage of tools that can make financial administration more streamlined and, just maybe, enjoyable, says McBane.

-There are Apps out there for automatic data capture that can give practices an easily accessible real-time view of what’s going on, that can be checked anywhere on any device.
+There are apps out there for automatic data capture that can give practices a real-time view of what’s going on, that can be checked anywhere on any device.

 Architects should be aware that while two-thirds of clients rated architects’ design skills ‘very highly’ in the RIBA 'Working with Architects’ client survey last year, 57% of clients were dissatisfied with their efficiency at administration and 56% were dissatisfied with their commercial understanding.
 Clients like their architects to be on top of things.

 ‘People are put off by the terminology.
-It’s more to do with solving a problem or putting something to the test than white coats – it does not have to be high tech or scientific.
+It’s more to do with solving a technical problem or putting something to the test than people in white coats.
 The criteria are a lot broader than many architects think.’

 Architects could successfully claim for testing designs in mock-ups or with BIM modelling, collaborating with engineers to develop a design solution, or simply using materials or design processes in a novel way.

-And with their management Apps up and running, architects can structure data capture to help put together their R&D credit claims, adds McBane.
+And with their management information apps up and running, architects can structure data capture to help put together their R&D tax credit claims, adds McBane.